rikkimelissa/Traffic_sign_classifier/README.md

 ---

-### Reflection

-### 1. Pipeline description
+### Pipeline description

-My pipeline consisted of XX steps.
-#### 1.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+#### 1. Convert the image to grayscale.
+#### 2. Apply Gaussian smoothing.
+#### 3. Detect edges with Canny edge detection
+#### 4. Choose a quadrilateral region of interest and apply a mask
+#### 5. Detect lines with a Hough transform.
+I used a high threshold, low minimum line length, and high line gap to isolate lane lines.

+In order to draw a single line, I separated the lines given by the Hough transform by slope.
+Anything with a slope outside of a defined region was thrown out.
+The remaining lines were used to calculate an average slope and y-intercept for each side.
+I used these averages to define a line in the region of interest.

-### 2. Identify potential shortcomings with your current pipeline
+### Potential shortcomings

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+This detection does not work well on curves, because the Hough transform uses a high threshold of intersections for something to count as a line, and a curve is not a line!
+This detection also doesn't work well with shadows, and it probably also would not work well in bad lighting conditions or bad weather.
+It would also likely get confused if the road was banked or if there was a high gradient.

-### 3. Suggest possible improvements to your pipeline
+### Possible improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+This pipeline would be more robust if curves were considered in addition to lines.
+It could also be improved by comparing output between frames, instead of treating each frame as an individual image to analyze.
+I could be more confident in a line prediction if it was similar to the line detected in the previous image.